BodonFerenc/BodonFerenc.github.io/_posts/2023-08-25-Sync-Function-Execution.md

 Implementing concurrent execution of a function across several kdb+ processes simultaneously is an interesting topic worth investigating.
 While this requirement might not be a common use case, it becomes essential in scenarios such as evaluating storage performance scaling under simultaneous disk read operations within a storage performance tool - see [nano storage performance tool](https://github.com/KxSystems/nano) that triggered this small research.

 The orchestration of this function execution is controlled by a central kdb+ process acting as a controller.
 The controller facilitates communication with worker processes responsible for executing the function.
-I considered two methods, namely qipc (Q Inter-Process Communication) and file operations to transmit execution messages from the controller to worker processes.
+I considered two methods, namely [qIPC](https://code.kx.com/q/basics/ipc/) (q Inter-Process Communication) and file operations to transmit execution messages from the controller to worker processes.

 The worker processes are configured to listen on distinct addresses, such as `host1:port1`, `host2:port2`, and `host3:port3`.
 The goal is to execute a function, denoted as `f`, across these worker processes.
 Notably, function `f` does not require any parameters.
 The list of worker addresses is defined as `A`: